-- The Habitats Regulations and Offshore Habitats Regulations transpose Council Directive 92/43/EEC on 2.6.3.34 the conservation of natural habitats and of wild fauna and flora (as amended) (the Habitats Directive) into domestic law and implement aspects of the MCAA.
+- 2.6.3.24 The Habitats Regulations and Offshore Habitats Regulations transpose Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora (as amended) (the Habitats Directive) into domestic law and implement aspects of the MCAA.
 These Regulations provide protection for European Protected Species (EPS), which are those animal species listed in Schedule 2 and the plant species listed in Schedule 5 of the Habitats Regulations and those species listed in Schedule 1 of the Offshore Habitats Regulations.
-The Regulations make it an offence to: - Deliberately capture, injure or kill any wild animal which is a EPS; ٠ - Deliberately disturb wild animals of any such species; - Deliberately take or destroy the eggs of such an animal; or • - Damage or destroy a breeding site or resting place of such an animal. - 2.6.3.35 The Regulations provide that 'disturbance' of animals includes any disturbance likely to impair their ability to survive, breed or reproduce, or to rear or nurture their young, or in the case of animals of a hibernating or migratory species, any disturbance likely to impair their ability to hibernate or migrate.
-Any disturbance likely to significantly affect the local distribution or abundance of the species to which they belong is also included in the definition. - 2.6.3.36 With respect to both the onshore and offshore elements of Hornsea Three, the EPS present have been identified and the likely effects assessed within the PEIR and HRA report.
-Where possible, effects on protected species have been avoided or minimised.
-A draft EPS licence, both onshore and offshore, will be submitted as part of the application for the DCO in Quarter 2 of 2018.
+The Regulations make it an offence to: - Deliberately capture, injure or kill any wild animal which is a EPS; - Deliberately disturb wild animals of any such species; - Deliberately take or destroy the eggs of such an animal; or - Damage or destroy a breeding site or resting place of such an animal.

+- 2.6.3.25 The Regulations provide that 'disturbance' of animals includes any disturbance likely to impair their ability to survive, breed or reproduce, or to rear or nurture their young, or in the case of animals of a hibernating or migratory species, any disturbance likely to impair their ability to hibernate or migrate.
+Any disturbance likely to significantly affect the local distribution or abundance of the species to which they belong is also included in the definition. - 2.6.3.26 With respect to both the onshore and offshore elements of Hornsea Three, the EPS present have been identified and the likely effects assessed within the relevant topic chapters of the Environmental Statement and Report to Inform Appropriate Assessment .
+Where possible, significant effects on protected species have been avoided or minimised.
+A draft EPS licence, both onshore and offshore, accompany the DCO application for Development Consent.